 No, Hoxem is a fictional town created for the purpose of the plot in ‘The English’.
-The show places it in Caine County which is also not a real place in Wyoming.
+The show places it in Caine County, which is also not a real place in Wyoming.
 The location is also placed in reference to Powder River, which is an actual place in Natrona County, Wyoming.
 The show is set in the 1890s and addresses the locations and states as “newly formed”, which is in reference to the Homestead Act of 1862.
-Because the towns are still in the process of properly settling down, the showrunners had free rein to create places of their own.
+Because the towns were still in the process of properly settling down, the showrunners had free rein to create places of their own.

 Similarly, Melmont’s Home of the Homemaker (Home of the Homesteader in several scenes of the show) is also most likely just as fictional as its owner David Melmont.
 While a title card, in the end, shows the picture of a building with “established 1890” written below it, we could find no record of such a place in our research.
 It is particularly beguiling because the rest of the things mentioned in the end credits, like the Battle of Summit Springs, Buffalo Bill’s Wild West show, and the first Western film shot in Blackburn are all real.
 It is possible that someone named Melmont was a homesteader in the late nineteenth century, but it is difficult to pinpoint the exact person.